Pardot Lead Management & Scoring

 No recalibration over time

 Models are built once and forgotten — while buyer behavior keeps evolving.
+Drift compounds quietly for years.

-What effective lead management actually looks like
+What effective Pardot lead management actually looks like

 Balance